MosesSupposes/Purescript-By-Example/text/chapter6.md

 The `Field` type class is composed from several more general _superclasses_.
 This allows us to talk abstractly about types which support some but not all of the `Field` operations.
 For example, a type of natural numbers would be closed under addition and multiplication, but not necessarily under subtraction, so that type might have an instance of the `Semiring` class (which is a superclass of `Num`), but not an instance of `Ring` or `Field`.

-Superclasses will be explained later in this chapter, but the full numeric type class hierarchy is beyond the scope of this chapter.
+Superclasses will be explained later in this chapter, but the full [numeric type class hierarchy](https://a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/introduction.html) ([cheatsheet](https://harry.garrood.me/numeric-hierarchy-overview/)) is beyond the scope of this chapter.
 The interested reader is encouraged to read the documentation for the superclasses of `Field` in `prelude`.

 ### Semigroups and Monoids